Reviewed by: Hady Makhmalbaf Ph.D., PE, Sr. Mechanical Engineer

 - Installing new fixtures

 If you are having any problems with your plumbing, call a professional plumber right away.
 Plumbing problems can quickly turn into major repairs, and the longer you wait to address them, the more expensive they will be.
-A qualified plumber will be able to assess the problem and provide you with a solution that is both effective and affordable.
+A qualified plumber will be able to assess the problem and provide you with an effective and affordable solution.

 Plumbing codes and permits